dmbarbour/glas/docs/GrammarLogicProg.md

 * When introducing a def, compiler saves current def and defers conflict detection.
 * Conflict detection is performed at next introduction or after inheritance is processed.

-The intention is to detect conflicts between inherited definitions after overrides are applied.
-Otherwise, we might eagerly report conflicts that are resolved by a later mixin.
-I expect conflict detection will be complicated by interaction with anonymous namespaces.
-But it might be simplified via clever use of secure hashes.
+This might need to be tweaked depending on how we compile definitions, and depending on how we implement anonymous namespaces.
+But the intention is to avoid comparing for equal definitions before overrides and extensions are applied.
+When overrides are applied, the entire history of prior definitions generally becomes part of that definition for comparison, though we might be more precise if an override doesn't reference its prior.

 #### Default Definitions